-There is an increasing consensus around the imperative of urban change, that our cities become just, equitable, inclusive, resilient and sustainable spaces for all.
-Scaling is an essential element for bringing change and achieving any transformation agenda, including the commitments made towards Sustainable Development Goals (SDGs), and beyond.
+There is an increasing consensus around the imperative of urban change, that our cities become just, equitable, inclusive, resilient, and sustainable spaces for all.
+Scaling is an essential element for bringing change and achieving any transformation agenda, including commitments made towards the Sustainable Development Goals (SDGs), and beyond.
 Yet achieving scale remains elusive.
-While there is rich, conceptual literature on scaling / scaling-up, transitions and change management, there remains a dearth of good examples / cases, especially from India and other middle or low income countries.
+While there is rich, conceptual literature on scaling/ scaling-up, transitions, and change management, there remains a dearth of good examples/ cases, especially from India and other middle or low income countries.
 Yet, learning from practice on the ground in these locations is essential if we are to navigate change at scale.
-This course offers insights into how to enable and sustain transformative change at scale in urban systems, using the case of IIHS’ multi-year experience on the Tamil Nadu Urban Sanitation Support Programme.
+This course offers insights into how to enable and sustain transformative change at scale in urban systems, using the case of IIHS’ multi-year experience on the Tamil Nadu Urban Sanitation Support Programme (TNUSSP).
 While the course is about large-scale change, it will also focus on the centrality of the agency of practitioners.

-The Tamil Nadu Urban Sanitation Support Programme (TNUSSP), led by the Indian Institute for Human Settlements (IIHS), supported the government of Tamil Nadu (GoTN) in transforming the entire urban sanitation chain in cities to make it inclusive and sustainable.
-This large-scale change was enabled by conceptualising, designing and implementing a complex, innovative programme that strengthened the enabling environment as well as aided in implementation, with underlying theory of change being that working across the chain and at-scale is essential to achieve safe sanitation for all.
+TNUSSP, led by the Indian Institute for Human Settlements (IIHS), supported the government of Tamil Nadu (GoTN) in transforming the entire urban sanitation chain in cities to make it inclusive and sustainable.
+This large-scale change was enabled by conceptualising, designing, and implementing a complex, innovative programme that strengthened the enabling environment, as well as aided in implementation, with the underlying theory of change being that working across the chain, and at-scale, is essential to achieve safe sanitation for all.
 It represented a paradigm shift from incomplete sanitation systems with aspirations of fully centralised systems to a mix of centralised and decentralised systems.
-Representative of a decade of practice – from on-ground initiatives to strategic policy changes – TNUSSP holds valuable lessons for large-scale change in other urban systems, and settlements at large, and the potential role of development practitioners play.
+Representative of a decade of practice – from on-ground initiatives to strategic policy changes – TNUSSP holds valuable lessons for large-scale change in other urban systems, and settlements at large, and the potential role development practitioners play.

 Who this is for